sabihoshi/GenshinLyreMidiPlayer/README.md

 ### Light Mode
 You can set the player to light mode/dark mode (uses your system's theme by default.)

 ![GenshinLyreMidiPlayer_2021-04-05_08-58-35](https://user-images.githubusercontent.com/25006819/113526575-237b4100-95ed-11eb-813c-1e9c661624cf.png)

 ### Mini Mode
 You can resize the player as small as you want and it should close the panels accordingly.

 ![GenshinLyreMidiPlayer_2021-04-13_22-28-11](https://user-images.githubusercontent.com/25006819/114570320-4e7a2a80-9ca8-11eb-8907-a47025a0539a.png)

 ## Upcoming
 * Output into a "Piano Sheet" in a text file.
-* Pause without having to switch windows.
 * Drag and drop MIDI files into the player.
+* Filter MIDI files by searching.

 ## About